numblr/datagenerator/README.md

 ## Usage

-For basic usage see the integration test in */test/test_integration.py*
+For basic usage see the integration test in */test/test_integration.py* and the example in the #/examples* directory.
+The later can be executed with

+    > PYTHONPATH=".." python mnist_with_generator.py

+from within the */examples* directory.

 ## References